 Latest Financials

-Condensed Interim Financial Statements For the 6 Months Ended 30 September 2025 (For the Financial Year Ending 31 March 2026)
+Condensed Interim Financial Statements For the 6 Months and 12 Months Ended 31 March 2026

 Consolidated Income Statement